Back to Blog

 2. Practice "Tactical Empathy"

 Most people think empathy is about being "nice."
-In negotiation, empathy is a data-gathering tool.
+In negotiation, empathy is a data-gathering tool from the 2026 negotiation playbook.
 When you use a "label" ("It seems like there’s a lot of internal pressure to get this project started immediately"), you are probing for the Egg.
 If they respond with, "You have no idea, the board is breathing down our necks," Bingo.
 You just found your leverage.

 A split scene showing a stressed numerical calculation vs a calm data-driven listener.